swilgosz/hanamimastery/data/episodes/13-dry-container-tips.md

 end
 ```

-**You may define there very common queries** but queries specific for the given use case will definitely be placed within repositories.
+**You may define very common queries there** but queries specific for the given use case will definitely be placed within repositories.

-### Improved Hanami file structure
+### The improved Hanami file structure

 In occasion of a work on Hanami 2 Alpha3 release [Tim Riley](https://github.com/github/timriley) did an [extraordinary contribution to dry-system](https://github.com/dry-rb/dry-system/pull/181) improving it in a way that made possible flattened directory structure.
 You may read more about this amazing feature he added in his [OSS Update article for September 2021](https://timriley.info/writing/2021/10/11/open-source-status-update-september-2021/).

 Then several improvements had been applied, and as a result, **repository loading started to be more strict** and dumb resilient, ensuring that people will place them in a proper place by default.

-Therefore let's fix my implementation.
+Having that said, let's fix my implementation!

 ### Moving repository to a slice